We all enjoy music and speakers make that possible – but it’s confusing if you’re not sure how to connect them the right way.

 - 128W = 110 dB

 So as you can see, doubling the amount of power you can drive a speaker at does not mean you’ll double the volume.
+It increases it a very small amount (as far as your ears are concerned).

 - Use more efficient speakers (speakers that produce a higher dB volume at 1W of power – higher is better)